Freaky Ali: Plot

 Danger Bhai, upon the behest of his elder brother, Bade Bhai, tricks and blackmails Maqsood to hijack Ali's success, and a misled Maqsood cunningly substitutes himself for Kishan, misguiding Ali into losing matches.
 When Megha finds this out, Maqsood's cover is blown and Ali walks away in anger after slapping him.
-He tries to explain why was he doing this, but Sulbha lectures Maqsood on the importance of honesty.
+He tries to explain why he was doing this, but Sulbha lectures Maqsood on the importance of honesty.
 Maqsood regrets and decides to help Ali.
 Vikram injures Ali's hand on the pretext of congratulating him for getting to the finals; everyone feels worried and starts praying.
 Ali comes back to the final event with an injured hand which is recovering currently.
 Bade Bhai joins Danger Bhai, who in turn joins Vikram.

 Maqsood tells Vikram that he may have broken Ali's hand, but he can't break his courage, and Maqsood becomes the new caddy.
 Ali gets inspired by his mother, who hits back at Danger Bhai and Bade Bhai for trying to insult her son.
 Ali then during the match gains his confidence back, removes plaster-bandage and plays perfectly.
-When Maqsood asks Ali what he's going to do, Ali tells that he's going to "hit a six like in cricket".
+When Maqsood asks Ali what he's going to do, Ali tells him that he's going to "hit a six like in cricket".
 Ali executes a great shot flying above the tree and into the hole and Ali wins.
 Vikram accepts his defeat and lets him go.
 Bade Bhai praises Ali and declares that he will end all his illegal businesses, and Ali celebrates his victory with his friends and Megha.